 Andhra Pradesh MedTech Zone (AMTZ) to Develop Artificial Organs through 3D Bioprinting

 The Andhra Pradesh MedTech Zone (AMTZ), India’s first medical device park, inaugurated its 3D Bioprinting facility to develop artificial organs through 3D Bioprinting under the Bio Harmonised Aids for Rehabilitation and Treatment (BHARAT) programme to boost diagnostics and therapy.
+This is a great step forward for the Indian 3D printing industry.

 The AMTZ is a flagship project of the Andhra Pradesh government to manufacture indigenous medical technology products in the country and make healthcare more accessible to the general public.
 Think3D, one of India’s largest 3D printing service providers, is one of the MedTech zone’s standout companies.
 Think3D has a 17,500 square foot facility in the AMTZ that primarily focuses on medical devices but also serves many other industries such as aerospace, maritime, automotive, architecture, prototyping, and so on.